mutriaxx/mutriaxx/README.md

 # ¡Hey there!
 I'm Marcela 👋
-💬 I'm a Full Stack Developer from Colombia, I am passionate about web technologies and my desire to learn never ends.
+<li>💬 I'm a Full Stack Developer from Colombia, I am passionate about web technologies and my desire to learn never ends.</li>
-🌱 I’m currently studying at 💛SoyHenry and 💚Platzy.
+<li>🌱 I’m currently studying at 💛SoyHenry and 💚Platzy.</li>